 - 2 cups chicken broth

-- Cook the bacon in a large pot over medium-high heat.
-Once cooked, remove and place on a plate lined with paper towels.
-Leave about 1/2 Tablespoon of grease in the pan.
+- In a large pot, cook the bacon over medium-high heat.
+Once cooked, remove and place on a paper towel-lined plate.
+Leave about 1/2 Tablespoon grease in the pot.

-- Add the butter to the pan with the onions.
-Cook for 3 minutes then stir in the flour.
-Slowly stir in the chicken broth.
+- Add the butter and onions.
+Cook 3 minutes then whisk in the flour.
+Slowly whisk in the chicken broth.

-- Add in the red potatoes, corn, creamed corn, salt and nutmeg.
-Bring to a light bowl and simmer for about 20 minutes, or until the potatoes are fork tender.
+- Add the potatoes, corn, creamed corn, salt, and nutmeg.
+Bring to a light boil and simmer 20 minutes, or until the potatoes are fork tender.

-- Add the milk into the soup and simmer until it has begin to thicken.
+- Stir in the milk and simmer until it begins to thicken.
 Remove from heat and season with salt and pepper, to taste.

-- Serve with cheese and green onions if desired.
+- Top with cheese and green onions, if desired, for serving.